-Recommended by Justice O'Connor in the Part Two Report of the Walkerton Inquiry, and created under the Safe Drinking Water Act, 2002, the Council's mandate is to advise the Minister of the Environment and Climate Change on drinking water standards, legislation, regulations, and issues, to protect the water that Ontarians drink.
+Recommended by Justice O'Connor in the Part Two Report of the Walkerton Inquiry, and created under the Safe Drinking Water Act, 2002, the Council's mandate is to advise the Minister of the Environment, Conservation and Parks on drinking water standards, legislation, regulations, and issues, to protect the water that Ontarians drink.

 About The Council

 The Ontario government has set clear goals for protecting the water that Ontarians drink and is committed to implementing all of the recommendations in the Part Two Report of the Walkerton Inquiry.

 On May 23, 2002, Justice O’Connor, in the Part Two Report of the Walkerton Inquiry, made six recommendations regarding an “advisory council on standards”.
 Specifically, Recommendation 25 states that “In setting drinking water standards for Ontario, the Minister of the Environment and Climate Change should be advised by an Advisory Council on Standards”.

 In recommending an advisory council on standards, Justice O’Connor noted that:

 - It is reasonable to seek expertise from the advisory council on standards from the broader public, as it may not reside in the Ministry of the Environment and Climate Change.

 - The benefits of an advisory council on standards include transparency in process and increased public participation.

 - The advisory council on standards should establish its own process.

 - Recommendations made to the Minister of the Environment and Climate Change should be made public and should be supported by the advisory council on standards’ rationale.